 Lot of people have apprehensions for a low power bike they own.
 They are always in doubt if they can make a trip to Ladakh on a low powered bike or scooty or not.

-Fact: The fact however is, though it is not required to have more powerful bike like Bullet/RE but may be preferable.
+Fact: The fact, however, is, though it is not required to have a more powerful bike like Bullet/RE but may be preferable.
 100cc-125cc bikes or scooty have also been able to complete the Ladakh circuit mostly every season but they do struggle at some places with low speeds at high mountain passes or deep slush stretches, water crossings where it might be required to push them manually in case they get stuck.
-The key is, DO NOT push the bike beyond its limit in case your stuck rather user your own physical power to get it out.
+The key is, DO NOT push the bike beyond its limit in case you are stuck rather use your own physical power to get it out.
 In the end, all that matters is the grit and determination of the rider riding the bike.

 4. Myth: Ladakh trip can only be done if I have an SUV car